robinhood-suite/robinhood4/doc/man/source/robinhood4.rst

 ADDITIONAL PARAMETERS
 ---------------------

-The URI is parsed as an actuel URI, meaning that every component of a URI is correctly parsed and understood by RobinHood4.
-This however does not mean the targeted backend is able to understand these additional parameters.
+The URI is parsed as an actual URI, meaning that every component of a URI is correctly parsed and understood by RobinHood4.
+This however does not mean the targeted backend will use these additional parameters.

 For instance, `rbh://test:42@localhost:27018/lustre:/mnt/lustre?something="42"`
 is a valid URI, but the Lustre backend won't use any additional information